yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

             perProxy: # the desired Rate limit for your API - 5 transaction per 10 seconds interval
                 limit: 5
                 interval: PT10S
-            perProxyAndApp: # the default Rate limit for each application consuming the API
+            perProxyAndApp: # the default Rate limit for each app consuming the API to 3 transactions per 10 seconds interval
                 limit: 3
                 interval: PT10S
     tags: ['musical', 'instruments', 'ratelimit']